wombleton/gitlaw-nz/acts/H/Health Practitioners Competence Assurance Act 2003.md

     _health practitioner_ means,---

-    *   (a) in the period commencing with the commencement of this section and ending on the day that is 1 year after the date on which this Act receives the Royal assent, a registered health professional within the meaning of [section 4][300] of the Health and Disability Commissioner Act 1994; and
+    *   (a) in the period commencing with the commencement of this section and ending on the day that is 1 year after the date on which this Act receives the Royal assent, a registered health professional within the meaning of [section 4][302] of the Health and Disability Commissioner Act 1994; and

     *   (b) after that period, a health practitioner as defined in [section 5(1)][7]

     _investigation_ means any of the following:

-    *   (a) the proceedings of a Royal Commission or a commission of inquiry appointed by an Order in Council made under the [Commissions of Inquiry Act 1908][301]:
+    *   (a) the proceedings of a Royal Commission or a commission of inquiry appointed by an Order in Council made under the [Commissions of Inquiry Act 1908][303]:

+    *   (aa) an inquiry to which [section 6][304] of the Inquiries Act 2013 applies:

-    *   (b) the proceedings of an inquiry board appointed under the [New Zealand Public Health and Disability Act 2000][302]:
+    *   (b) the proceedings of an inquiry board appointed under the [New Zealand Public Health and Disability Act 2000][305]:

-    *   (c) an inquiry required by the Director of Mental Health under [section 95][303] of the Mental Health (Compulsory Assessment and Treatment) Act 1992:
+    *   (c) an inquiry required by the Director of Mental Health under [section 95][306] of the Mental Health (Compulsory Assessment and Treatment) Act 1992:

     *   (d) an inquiry conducted by the Director-General of Health: